 A supplementary water-based fire protection system, that is automatically activated at an early stage of the fire could limit the size of a vehicle fire and prevent or delay it from spreading.
 This would allow more time to safely manually fight or to discharge the Carbon Dioxide system.

 The supplementary water-based fire protection systems that are studied in WP10 include traditional fire sprinkler systems and Compressed Air Foam Systems (CAFS).
 The systems exist on the market, but WP10 will investigate how they can be adapted for this particular application.
 Fire testing have already been conducted.
-These tests have resulted in input on how to design the systems to provide fire suppression performance.
+These tests have resulted in input on how to design and install the systems to provide fire suppression performance.

 Fire protection systems for weather decks

-Testing of an autonomous fire monitor system, showing two fire monitors autonomously aiming at the same spot (fire test source).
+Figure 4 Testing of an autonomous fire monitor system, showing two fire monitors autonomously aiming at the same spot (fire test source).

 Improved fire test procedures for alternative fire protection systems

 The background of this task involves a concern that current fire test procedures for alternative fixed-installed water-based fire protection systems for ro-ro spaces and special category spaces are not appropriate.
 Concerns have been raised that the fire test scenarios do not reflect the severity of a fire that may occur in such spaces and the performance acceptance criteria is not sufficient.
-This task has not (2021) yet started.

 Large-scale fire sprinklers tests simulating fires in vehicles when transported on board vehicle carriers.